Archive #40 – Journey to the South (Nanyouji) English Translation PDF

 Fig. 1 – A depiction of Flower Fruit Mountain from a modern video game (larger version).
 Fig. 2 – A Ming Dynasty painting of the Queen Mother of the West riding a stone lion (larger version).
 Fig. 3 – A live action depiction of Sun Wukong after attaining Buddhahood (larger version).

-III.
-Sun Luzhen’s enlightenment
+3. Sun Luzhen’s Enlightenment

 Sun Wukong arrives and soon deprives the small stone monkey of the magic iron staff, and when the latter complains that he won’t be able to defend himself, Monkey Sr. tells him: “It is already in your ear [where he used to hide the magically reduced weapon].
 How can I give it back to you?”
 (Liu, 1994, p.
 50).
 [M] This Chan gong’an (Zen koan) instantly brings about Sun Luzhen’s enlightenment.